 Select Suppliers with Care

 No matter how much sales potential a product has, it’s of little value if you can’t depend on shipments or consistent product quality.
-Your suppliers also should be able to help your retail efforts with marketing materials, promotions, seasonal incentives, buy-back programs and so forth.
-As you are evaluating products for retail, consider the supplier and do your homework to make sure you will get the support and partnership you need for your mutual success.
+Your suppliers also should be able to help your retail efforts with marketing materials, promotions, seasonal incentives, buy-back programs, and so forth.
+As you evaluate products for retail, consider the supplier and do your homework to make sure you will get the support and partnership you need for your mutual success.

 Train Staff on Sales

 The rewards of retail are significant.
-Make sure your retail offering is a key component of your spa or massage practice with the just the right products.
+Ensure your retail offering is a key component of your spa or massage practice with just the right products.